respondiv/Set-up-Linux-Server-with-easy-engine/04-Secure-MySQL-Fix-PhpMyAdmin-Error.md

 - Add blowfish_secret, which is a random word(s)
   - this will fix the blowfish_secret error
 - uncomment all storage database and tables config
+  - stop un-commenting when you reach `/* Contrib / Swekey authentication */` line

 Press `ctrl+x` and type `y` to save and exit